New rockfish rules to hit anglers harder than watermen

-Anglers in the Chesapeake Bay and its tributaries will be limited to landing just one striped bass a day under new rules approved this week by East Coast fishery managers.
+Anglers in the Chesapeake Bay and its tributaries will be limited to landing just one striped bass a day under new rules approved last week by East Coast fishery managers.

 The only exception is in Maryland, where state officials plan to let customers on charter fishing boats bring home two of the highly prized rockfish, as they are known in the bay.